-On line course policies
+Hybrid course policies

-Online courses are subject to the same CUNY policies as are in--person courses regarding academic integrity, the acceptable use of computer resources, equal opportunity and non---discrimination, sexual misconduct, workplace violence, domestic violence, and reasonable accommodations for persons with disabilities.
+Hybrid courses are subject to the same CUNY policies as are in--person courses regarding academic integrity, the acceptable use of computer resources, equal opportunity and non--- discrimination, sexual misconduct, workplace violence, domestic violence, and reasonable accommodations for persons with disabilities.
+Hybrid courses mean that some classes will be held face-to-face and others online.
+You must attend all classes during the semester.